Vision and Aims

 We know that a child’s parents are their first and most important teachers, and we want to work in partnership with you to ensure your child is successful.

-Each week children are issued with reading books to take home.
-We expect every child to read for 5/10 minutes each day alongside an adult and for a comment/signature to be recorded daily in their yellow reading records.
+When the children are ready and start to develop phonic knowledge, they will be issued with reading books to take home.
+When that happens, we expect every child to read for 5/10 minutes each day alongside an adult and for a comment/signature to be recorded daily in their yellow reading records.